 It’s an emotional place, however; you will want to spend at least one night.
 If you are not participating in the procession, you will want to observe the rituals.
-Click here to read our full Lourdes experience.
+Don’t miss our full Lourdes experience.

-Pouzac is best known for its golf course, Pyrenees hiking, or canyoning.
+Pouzac is best known for its golf course, Pyrenees hiking, and canyoning.
 We, however, just took a few photos and continued on our road trip through France.

 Saint Bertrand de Comminges and the Roman ruins of Lugdunum

-It is easy to understand why Saint Bertrand de Comminges is listed amongst “The Most Beautiful Villages of France”.
+It is easy to understand why Saint Bertrand de Comminges is listed among “The Most Beautiful Villages of France”.

 Amongst many interesting legends surrounding this fortress is how Carcassonne got its name.